Reinforcement Learning for Infinite-Dimensional Systems: Policy Learning for Massive-Scale Dynamic Populations

-\paragraph{Curse of dimensionality.} In the simulation, we vary the dimension $n$ of the system from 2 to 20.
-Figure \ref{fig:curse_of_dim} shows the number of training parameters (the top panel) and computational time (the bottom panel) with respect to $n$, both of which grow dramatically when $n$ increases.
-In addition to these common consequences of the curse of dimensionality, we also observe a convergence issue of RL when the dimension $n$ becomes high.
+\paragraph{Curse of dimensionality.} In the simulation, we varied the system dimension $N$ from 2 to 20.
+For each $N$, we independently ran the value iteration 5 times with random initial conditions.
+The simulation results are shown in Figure \ref{fig:challenge}.
+In particular, Figure \ref{fig:curse_of_dim} shows the number of training parameters (top panel) and the average computational time over the 5 runs of the value iteration versus $N$ (bottom panel).
+From these plots, we observe dramatic increases in both quantities.
+In addition to these common phenomena associated with the curse of dimensionality, we also observed convergence issues in this high-dimensional system policy learning problem.

-\paragraph{Convergence issue.} Note that by the definition of Riemann integrals \citep{Rudin76}, the cumulative reward satisfies the convergence property
+\paragraph{Convergence issue.} Note that by the definition of Riemann integrals \citep{Rudin76}, for each $t$, the term $\frac{1}{N}\sum_{i=1}^Nx_i^2(t)$ in the state-value function $V$ is essentially a Riemann sum of the real-value function $\frac{1}{2}x(t,\cdot)$ over the interval $[-1,1]$.
+Therefore, by the Dominated Convergence theorem \citep{Folland13}, $V$ possesses the convergence property,